Research @ UVA Engineering

 Nada Basit

-Research interests include: Machine Learning, Bioinformatics, Data Mining, Pattern Recognition Nada Basit is a full-time Assistant Professor in the Computer Science Department at the University of Virginia.
-She received her PhD in Computer Science from George Mason University and…
+Nada Basit is a full-time Associate Professor in the Computer Science Department at the University of Virginia.
+She received her PhD in Computer Science from George Mason University.
+Her passion is teaching, and she has taught undergraduate and graduate courses in CS.
+Her research interests are in Computer Science education and Machine Learning.

 Madhur Behl

-Dr. Madhur Behl is an associate professor in the departments of Computer Science, and Systems and Information Engineering, and a member of the Cyber-Physical Systems Link Lab at the University of Virginia.
+Dr. Madhur Behl is an associate professor in the departments of Computer Science, and Systems and Information Engineering.

 UVA Engineering is a vibrant, collegial environment in which to work and teach.